 - Step 1: Identify your goals and intentions

-— Are there any specific behaviors that need discipline (e.g., starting each day with a task that requires discipline)?
+— Are there specific behaviors that need discipline (e.g., starting each day with a task)?

 - Step 2: Identify the ‘why’ behind your goals and intentions.

-— Why do I need to develop self-discipline? — Why do I need to make my life more meaningful? — Why do I want to live up to my values? — What rewards will I receive from living up to these values?
+— Why do you need self-discipline?
+Why do you want a meaningful life?
+Why do you want to live up to your values?
+What rewards will you get from these values?

-— What are the consequences if I don’t follow through on my goals and intentions?
+— What happens if you don’t follow your goals and intentions?

 - Step 3: Create a self-discipline habit plan.

-— Will I have the courage to do these behaviors consistently?
+— Will you have the courage to do these behaviors every day?

-In addition to this three-step process, there are 3 key questions you can answer to create a self-discipline habit:
+There are also 3 key questions to create a self-discipline habit:

 - How do I define my discipline?